Janzert/AEI/readme.rst

 interface to the arimaa.com gameroom.
 A full description of AEI can be found in the file ``aei-protocol.txt``.

-The link used for communication is not specified by the AEI protocol.
-This implementation uses either stdio or a socket for the communication.
-Stdio is the preferred method for general operation, but in certain programming languages or environments it may be easier to use socket communication.

-When using a socket the controller will listen on an ip and port given to the engine by adding "--server <dotted quad ip>" and "--port <port number>" options to its command line.
-The engine should connect to the specified address and expect the AEI protocol identifier from the controller.

 The scripts included for working with an AEI engine are:

 ``analyze``